If you have any questions, please feel free to contact the shelter. Please check back frequently for updates!!!

 You must submit an application via saugertiesanimalshelter.com and once approved we will contact you to schedule an appointment.

-Please keep in mind that applying for a specific animal does not guarantee your adoption of that animal.
+Keep in mind that applying for a specific animal does not guarantee your adoption of that animal.
 We cannot guarantee any animal's availability at any time.

 Adoption Fees